 In recent years, several acoustic studies have noted that the sound environment in the Intensive Care Unit (ICU) is noisy and demanding.
 The noises are unpredictable and unexpected as they have numerous sources.
 The extent of the problem is not yet fully understood, but the impact of noise pollution in patient rooms in other hospital areas has been investigated.

-A study conducted in 2012 measured and mapped the soundscape in 12 single patient ICU rooms during 24 hours.
-The overall mean sound level for the 24-hour period was 53 dB (LAeq).
+A study conducted in 2012 measured and mapped the soundscape in 12 single-patient ICU rooms for 24 hours.
+The overall mean sound level for the 24 hours was 53 dB (LAeq).
 The sound levels were without exception higher than the recommended level and the LAF max levels exceed 55 dB 70—90% of the time.
-Maximum levels ranged from 82 to 101 dB (LAmax) and minimum levels 31 to 47 dB (LAmin).
+Maximum levels ranged from 82 to 101 dB (LAmax) and minimum levels were 31 to 47 dB (LAmin).

 Most patients remembered some sounds from their stay in the ICU and whilst many were aware of the sounds they were not disturbed by them.
 However, some experienced feelings of fear related to sounds emanating from treatments and investigations of the patient beside them.

 Park et al. conducted sound measurements for a total of 3 days in shared ICU rooms (2 patients).
 The findings support the observations of previous studies that ICU patients are exposed to a high level of noise, also suggesting that disturbing sound events may occur very frequently for a significant portion of time.
 It was also found that the staff-generated noise contributed most to the total acoustic energy and the number of perceived loudness peaks!
 This implies that noise issues in ICUs can be addressed, to a certain extent, by influencing the behavior or/and work routine of the staff members.